sofiyashreyer/vms-sweatprint/README.md

 ## What's NOT included

-No raw or de-identified participant data is included in this repository, consistent with the terms of participant consent and IRB approval.
-File paths in the scripts point to the original local directory structure and are shown for transparency only — they will not resolve outside the original analysis environment.
+No raw or de-identified participant data is included in this repository.
+File paths in the scripts point to the original local directory structure.

 ## Requirements